jhidalgoesp/example-service/README.md

 # example-services

-This is an example of a Rest API application using aws serverless:
+This is an example of a Rest API application using aws serverless, it took around 14 hours to develop:

 ```bash
 .